pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/30_Rendering_PDFs.md

 # Rendering PDFs

 Instead of directly returning the HTML code of your website you could also return a PDF version.
 You can use the built in Web2Print functionality to accomplish this.

 Please make sure that you have set up the web2print functionality correctly ("Settings" -> "Web2Print Settings").

-You don't need to enable the Web2Print Documents in Pimcore, you just have to provide the correct settings (Tool -> WkHtmlToPdf / PDFreactor) and the corresponding settings.
+You don't need to enable the Web2Print Documents in Pimcore, you just have to provide the correct settings (Tool -> WkHtmlToPdf / PDFreactor / LibreOffice) and the corresponding settings.

 In your controller you just have to return the PDF instead of the HTML.

 ## Simple example
 ```php